HTGenomeAnalysisUnit/Useful_tips/RAP_usage.md

   --brief --yes
 ```

-Keep in mind that for both `iifile` and `destination` you can use absolute path related to the project you are currently logged in or add a project id like `--destination-"project-id:/Data`
+Keep in mind that for both `iin` and `destination` you can use absolute path related to the project you are currently logged in or add a project id like `--destination-"project-id:/Data`

-In general, files required using `iifile` are visible directly in the working dir of the job.
+In general, files required using `iin` are visible directly in the working dir of the job.
 All files from the project are visible in `/mnt/project` read-only.

 See [dx run guide](https://documentation.dnanexus.com/user/helpstrings-of-sdk-command-line-utilities#run) for full options